samalba/image-spider/README.md

 * The crawler (worker) works for me locally, but not yet on dotCloud.
-* /result GET currently returns only images from the first 5000 pages found, and does not (yet) include pagination.
+* /result GET currently returns only images from the first 5000 pages found, and does not include pagination yet.
 This is because images are associated with URLs, not job ids.
-They should be associated with both, in order to reteive all of them, although in this case pagination may still be desirable.
-Another, more appropriate, solution for eliminating the need for pagination would be to use neo4j instead of postgres to store the tree.
+Using neo4j instead of postgres to store the tree would elimintate the need for pagination, although it might still be useful.
 * /result DELETE is unimplemented.
 It should require HTTP auth.
 * /status GET should support url parameter.
 * /stop POST is unimplemented.